tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

 - **Define user accounts across all nodes in a pool.**

-    You can now run a task under a user account that you define on the pool resource.
+    You can now run a task or task collection under a user account that you define on the pool resource.
 Define a user account via the new **userAccounts** property in requests to [Add Pool](~/docs-ref-autogen/batchservice/pool.json#Pool_Add).
+When you define the account, you can specify the account name, password, elevation level (admin or non-admin), and SSH private key (for Linux pools).

     Once you define the user account, you can specify that user account for the **userIdentity** property in requests that add a task or a task collection.

-- **Request an authentication token from the Batch service to provide to a task when it runs.**
+- **Provide a task with a token to authenticate to the Batch service when the task runs.**

     The Batch service can now provide an authentication token to a task when it runs.
 The authentication token enables a task to issue requests related to the job to the Batch service, without the Batch account keys.
 The token is provided via the AZ_BATCH_AUTHENTICATION_TOKEN environment variable.